 - ¼ teaspoon ground cayenne pepper

-- Freshly chopped thyme leaves or dill, garnish to taste (optional)
+- Chopped fresh thyme leaves or dill, garnish to taste (optional)

-- Tartar sauce and lemon wedges, for serving with (optional)
+- Tartar sauce and lemon wedges, for serving (optional)

 - Set up your dredging station.
 Use three small baking dishes or shallow plates or bowls.
 Add flour to one, whisk the egg in another and add panko bread crumbs to the third.
 To the panko bread crumbs, add onion powder, thyme or dill (whatever one you're using), garlic powder, cayenne pepper and remaining ¾ teaspoon of salt and remaining ½ teaspoon of black pepper.
 Stir to combine.
 Tip: After the panko mixture is mixed up, I like to remove about ½ of it (and put into a bowl) just so it doesn't get clumpy as I'm coating the fish.
 Add more back, as needed.